joelambert/morf/README.md

 		return newPos;
 	};

 Once you've written your function, you just need to load it into Shifty's available formulas.
-Here's how I add the Scripty2 functions:
+Here's how I the Scripty2 functions are added:

 	(function(){
 		var scripty2 = {